Richard Drauz

 Richard Drauz ([ˈʁɪçaʁt ˈdʁaʊts]; 2 April 1894 – 4 December 1946) was a Nazi German politician and Kreisleiter of Heilbronn, Germany.
-He was also a member of the Reichstag from 1933 until the collapse of Nazi Germany after the end of World War II in Europe.
-One of the most fanatical and violent Nazi Party leaders in the last days of the war, Drauz was put on trial and executed by American occupation forces for war crimes in 1946.
+He was also a member of the Reichstag from 1933 until the collapse of Nazi Germany at the end of World War II in Europe.
+Drauz was one of the most fanatical and violent Nazi Party leaders in the final days of the war.
+He was tried and executed by American occupation forces for war crimes in 1946.

 Early life

-Drauz was born in Heilbronn in Württemberg, the son of postal official Christian Heinrich Drauz (1865–1937) and Friederike Johanna née Dederer (1866–1938).
-His parents were both from old Heilbronner vintner's families.
+Drauz was born in Heilbronn in Württemberg, the son of postal official Christian Heinrich Drauz (1865–1937) and Friederike Johanna, née Dederer (1866–1938).
+His parents were from old Heilbronn vintner families.
 After attending middle and high school in Heilbronn, he became a mechanic's apprentice.
-He enlisted in the German Army at the start of World War I and advanced to the rank of Feldwebel (Sergeant) by 1918.
+He enlisted in the German Army at the start of World War I and rose to the rank of Feldwebel (Sergeant) by 1918.
 After the war, he studied at the Hochschule Esslingen in Esslingen am Neckar and from 1921 to 1928 worked at the Maschinenfabrik Esslingen as a refrigeration engineer.
-There he met Wilhelm Murr, a Nazi Party agitator who later became Gauleiter and then Reichsstatthalter of the German State of Württemberg.
-On 1 April 1928, Drauz joined the Nazi Party as Member No. 80730 and shortly afterwards he and his family moved to Dortmund.
+There he met Wilhelm Murr, a Nazi Party agitator who later became Gauleiter and then Reichsstatthalter of Württemberg.
+On 1 April 1928, Drauz joined the Nazi Party as Member number 80,730, and shortly afterwards he and his family moved to Dortmund.
 His employment there is unclear.